sumfacts/dialectic-schema/README.md

 ## Motivation

 Today's world is a tough environment for finding out the truth about anything.
-Each of us has a few pieces of the puzzle and we're left to try match them up with others around us.
+Each of us have a few pieces of the puzzle and we're left to try match them up with others around us.

 People in general are under time constraints and lack good tools for collaboratively debating topics.
 Discussions on social media are mostly noise and it is easy to skip accountability by obfuscating the truth.